Grief as a Sacred Path to Renewal and Rebirth

 - Anyone experiencing the loss of a beloved animal

-- Sensitives who feel grief for the devastation of our precious planet and her people
+- Sensitives who feel grief for the devastation of our precious planet and its people

 - Anyone feeling stuck, sad, or lonely